 To maximize the efficiency of early ZS testing, Arm recommends drawing opaque objects starting with the objects closest to camera and then working further away.
-Render transparent objects from back-to-front in a second pass.
+Render transparent objects from back-to-front after you have finished drawing the opaque objects.

-4.5.1 Early ZS tested quad percentage
+4.6.1 Early ZS tested quad percentage